Clark-guy/triviaSite/README.md

  This is a website I made just for fun to learn some javascript.
 I found some scraped jeopardy data from the internet as a csv and decided to make a game of it.
 In this repo there's several files that I've used to make this cool thingy happen.
 I'll list em below as well as their uses.
+At the time of writing this, I'm hosting this site on an apache server run on a raspberry pi 4b+. website is hosted at http://www.yikes.pizza/.
+I may not have completed the ssl cert yet so if it says the site is dangerous and will kill you don't worry that probably won't happen

  ## Files